Do Go On - 369 - The Night Witches

 The military was not prepared for women pilots,

-so they were given uniforms and boots that were often too big.
+so they were given uniform and boots that were often too big.

-putting on your boyfriend's jumper or something they look cute love that messy bun oversized
+Like putting on your boyfriend's jumper or something.

-shirt no pants do you also uh put on is it also cute to put on your boyfriend's ill-fitting
+is it also cute to put on your

-Why does it have to be military?
-It's military underwear.
+Why does it have to be military underwear?

 Also, I find it pretty funny when the men are like,